 You have old, and I mean really old people sitting around, staring off into space.
 Some are playing card games, others are watching TV, but most are just sitting there like they're waiting to die.
 And the sound over this visual is a loud obnoxious rap song, harking back to a time when youth is full of presumption, ego, wallowing in its own pride and chest beating.
-These old folks are long past the point of such youthful, but stupid posturing, yet the incongruous rap reminds you that they too were once like me and you and them.
-This is how STUCK starts.
+These old folks are long past the point of such youthful, stupid posturing, yet the incongruous rap reminds you that they too were once like me and you and them.

 Fortunately, Mena must have really wanted it because she truly becomes her character, Brandi.

 We meet Brandi working in the nursing home.
 She is courteous to the patients and at least one even trusts her so implicitly that he asks for her by name.

 Brandi is accustomed to incontinent patients who defecate themselves.
 She soothingly washes them in the shower as they cry out in their humiliation, and cleans their shitty bed sheets.
 It's just routine.
 But when her manipulative boss, Peterson (played with smirking cordial dominance by Carolyn-Purdy Gordon: RE-ANIMATOR, FROM BEYOND, DOLLS, THE ARRIVAL), dangles a promotion and a chance to get out of such shit detail, Brandi jumps at the chance.
 We'll soon see how much Brandi wants that promotion.

 Since Brandi is a hard worker in a lousy job, she turns to night-clubbing and drugs for release.
 That party life also comes with her friend and co-worker, Tanya (Rukiya Bernard) who drugs it up with her during off hours, and her boyfriend, Rashid (Russell Hornsby: HAUNTED [TV]) who supplies the drugs.